 - Dissolve 2 teaspoons sugar in the warm water.
 Once dissolved, whisk in the yeast until fully combined.
 Set aside the yeast-water mixture for about 10 minute until the yeast has foamed up.

-- In a large mixing bowl: Whisk together the rice flour, tapioca flour, xanthan gum and salt until well combined.
+- In a large mixing bowl: Whisk together the rice flour, tapioca flour, xanthan gum, remaining sugar and salt until well combined.

 - Pour the foamed up yeast-water into the flour mixture along with the two tablespoons olive oil.
 Use a large spoon to mix the wet and dry ingredients together until a thick, smooth batter-like dough forms.
 Scrape down the sides and make sure no flour pockets remain.
 Your dough will look and feel sticky at this point.